-> Each UTC is backed by employers and a local university, who work with staff to develop a curriculum shaped around their industry’s needs.
+- Each UTC is backed by employers and a local university, who work with expert staff to develop a curriculum shaped around their industry’s needs

-> UTCs offer state-of-the-art facilities with the latest technology, so students can learn hands-on with equipment they would be using in industry.
+- UTCs offer state-of-the-art facilities with the latest technology, so students can have a hands-on curriculum with industry-standard equipment

-> There are currently around 50 UTCs currently open in England, with more to come in 2019.
+- There are currently around 50 UTCs open in England, with more to come from 2019 onwards

 of UTC leavers stayed in education, begun an apprenticeship or started a full-time job